Michael Gawenda: Leo Meo

 The birth of his first grandchild inspired Gawenda to write a poem every two weeks for the first year of Leo's life.
-In 2017 he published the book of poetry Leo Meo - songs to my grandson containing these and other poems he had written.
+In 2017 he published the book of poetry Leo Meo – Songs to My Grandson containing these and other poems he had written.

-The Powerbroker Mark Leibler, an Australian Jewish Life
+The Powerbroker – Mark Leibler, an Australian Jewish Life

-An unauthorized biography of Australian lawyer Mark Leibler.
+In 2020, Gawenda published an unauthorized biography of Australian lawyer Mark Leibler.
 This book shows how Leibler rose to a position of immense influence in Australian public life by skilfully entwining his roles as a Zionist leader and a tax lawyer to some of the country’s richest people.
 The book has interviews with former Prime Ministers Paul Keating, John Howard, Julia Gillard and Indigenous leader Noel Pearson.

+My Life as a Jew

+His 2023 memoir covers much of Gawenda's life, from childhood experiences in a secular household, living a mainly non-Jewish life, to becoming a journalist and rising to editor of The Age newspaper.
+The book examines the rise of antisemitism and anti-Zionism and Gawenda's personal journey, embracing his Jewish identity late in life.

+Columnist

+In 2023, Gawenda began contributing columns and commentary to The Australian newspaper, writing about journalism and its challenges.